algolia/unified-instantsearch-ecommerce/README.md

 <div align="center">
   <h1>Unified InstantSearch for Ecommerce</h1>
-  <p><strong>A ready-to-use, fully functional search interface on top of InstantSearch</strong></p>
+  <p><strong>A ready-to-use, fully functional Search & Discovery UI on top of InstantSearch</strong></p>
 </div>

 ---

-Unified InstantSearch for Ecommerce combines the most essential widgets and best practices of a great search experience while retaining the customizability of [InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/).

-It only requires a few steps to get up and running with a production-level search solution.
+Build your Ecommerce Search & Discovery experience in no time using this framework-agnostic prebuilt UI that offers out-of-the-box a robust as-you-type InstantSearch experience, while retaining the customizability of [Algolia InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/).

+Designed to accelerate your Algolia integration, this mobile-optimised UI has been created to best fit any website UI via its full page overlay and offers a direct access to the following Algolia key features:

+- Typo proof as-you-type InstantSearch experience
+- Query Suggestions
+- Advanced Analytics with A/B testing
+- Dynamic Re-ranking
+- Personalization
+- Merchandising capabilities, including banners via Rules

+On the frontend side, once compiled, the total package weighs under 300kb and runs on any existing website, regardless of the framework used (see [Browser support](#browser-support)).
+Its impact on Core Vitals is almost transparent.

 <a href="https://unified-instantsearch-ecommerce.netlify.app" target="_blank">
   <img src="./.github/unified-instantsearch-ecommerce.png" alt="Unified InstantSearch for Ecommerce" width="1280" />